 What type of Partita IVA do I need?

 There are many different types of Partita IVA, my own personal experience has been with the forfettaria but here I will try to give you an overview of the different options.

 The forfettaria PIVA is reserved for individuals who make less than 65,000€ a year.
 Under this PIVA the taxes should be about 5% for the first 3 years, then 15%.
 On top of about 25% for INPS, your Italian pension contribuitions.

 Under the forfettaria you also have limits in paying employees or collaborators, so it is better to adapt for individuals.
 This is usually used for Consultants, Social Media Managers, small gig type work.

 Instead, the other Partita IVA is a Regime Contributivo.
-Under this PIVA, the general taxes you pay will be higher, towards 24%-34%.
+Under this PIVA, the general taxes you pay will be higher, towards 24%-43%.
+Then you will need to pay the pension contributions as well.
 Usually, this is the PIVA required for architects, doctors, psychologists, and other professionals.
-For example, I spoke with one individual working in Tourism who told me it was 30% tax and NO write-offs.
+This type of Partita IVA also allows you to hire employees and write off some tax, but not much.

 Then if you are opening a commercial endeavor, a store, or bar, you will then have to have a different setup, and it is a much longer process.
 Again, ask your commercialista they will set you up right.

 For more information on the Partita IVA application process, eligibility and paperwork needed, as well as the types of Freelance Visas available to move to Italy, check out Moving to Italy as a non-EU citizen: A Guidebook to Italian Bureaucracy!
 Grab a copy here.